McKinley Mosley

 Interviewer: What did you do?

-McKinley: Plow mule we had mules and horses wasn’t no tractors then just mules and horses.
+McKinley: Plow mule, we had mules and horses.
+Wasn’t no tractors then, just mules and horses.

-Interviewer: Right
+Interviewer: Right.

-McKinley: Mm
+McKinley: Mmhm.

-Interview: That’s it?
+Interviewer: That’s it?
 That’s what you all did?

-McKinley: And uh.
-We would uh.
-What you call uh.
-Lay back.
-You know you work after so many months then you lay back you know.
-And then with the cotton ready.
-Then you pick the cotton.
-On the farm
+Lay by.
+You know, you work after so many months, then you lay by, you know.
+And then when the cotton get ready, you pick cotton…on the farm.

 Interviewer: What do you mean you work in your own father’s farm?
 And